terrypaton1/Burn/README.md

 ## Origin
 Originally I had the idea for this game around 2013, to work as a collaboration project.
 That fizzled out, but this seemed the perfect game for me to develop into a small polished project.
 During the development of this version, the game changed a lot in order to limit scope, when ideas proved poor, or because it just wasn't fun.
 Lots changed and it was was fun changing it.

-##Notes
+## Notes
-The game is a bit weird, intentionally.
-I wanted to have fun with this project so the idea of changing the ship into various things that have had influences on me added a bit of needed 'spice'.
+- The game is a bit weird, intentionally.
+I wanted to have fun with this project so the idea of changing the ship into various things that have had influences on me added a bit of much needed 'spice'.
-The techniques used to develop this game are the result of years of making things.
-Hope they can help you.
+- The techniques used to develop this game are the result of years of experience in making things.
+I hope they can help you.
-There was no easy mode originally, the game was meant to be brutally hard.
+- There was no easy mode originally, the game was meant to be brutally hard.
 But, after my daughter, Pixel, play tested a few times for me it was apparent there had to be one.
 Thanks Pixel!

-Cheers,
-Terry Paton

 ## Extras
 There are a few development screenshots in /dev_screenshots/